 What are the scattered pawns?

 Scattered pawns are pawns of one color that are not located on adjacent squares.
-In other words these are the pawns that cannot be protected by any other pawns.
+To be more precise, other pawns cannot protect the scattered ones.
 Typically even a single isolated pawn is considered to be a weakness in the endgame.
 If you have multiple isolated pawns (i.e. scattered) this is not a good sign.

 Here is an example: